A spacewalk has been canceled after a leak was discovered on a Soyuz capsule

 A planned spacewalk by two Russian cosmonauts has been called off after ground teams noticed a significant leak from one of the spacecraft docked at the orbiting International Space Station.

-The leak appeared to originate from the Russian Soyuz spacecraft, spewing an unknown substance into space for several hours.
+The leak originated from the Russian Soyuz spacecraft, spewing a liquid into space for several hours.
+NASA later said the liquid was coolant.

-During their spacewalk, cosmonauts Sergey Prokopyev and Dmitri Petelin were scheduled to move a radiator from an older Russian module to a newer science module, which arrived at the station last summer.
+During their spacewalk, cosmonauts Sergey Prokopyev and Dmitri Petelin were scheduled to move a radiator from an older Russian module to a newer science module that arrived at the station last summer.
 The spacewalk was called off at the last minute — while the duo were suited up and in the space station's airlock — after ground teams discovered the leak.

 The leaking Soyuz capsule transported the two Russian cosmonauts scheduled for the spacewalk, along with U.S. astronaut Frank Rubio, from the Baikonur Cosmodrome in Kazakhstan on Sept.
 21.